AdrianYMNg/StarshipFontana/README.md

 from the top-level directory.
 The game will expect to find the `assets` directory under its current working directory.

+## Documentation ##

+What have been done?
+•	Border have made so the character doesn’t go out of the screen
+•	The character correctly moves as the movement key is pressed
+•	Enemies and walls are placed centre of the screen
+•	Enemies die after getting shot by the character
+•	Enemies correctly log scores after getting killed
+•	Walls prevent movement of the character
+•	Walls correctly prevent bullets going through
+•	Collision detection functions properly
+•	Game ends and exits at collecting the coin by shooting at it
+•	Game logs final score after game end

 ## Credits ##
 The sprites in this game come directly from [SpriteLib](http://www.widgetworx.com/widgetworx/portfolio/spritelib.html) and are used